-This service will continue during the national lockdown however, fewer collections will be made to protect the health of customers and staff.
-This means that customers may have to wait longer than normal for a collection slot.
+We are making fewer collections to protect the health of customers and staff.
+This means that you may have to wait longer than normal for a collection slot.

-Right2Work (R2W) who we partner with provide this service and have implemented the following temporary changes to limit the spread of Coronavirus (COVID-19):
+Right2Work (R2W), who we partner with to provide this service, have made changes to limit the spread of Coronavirus (COVID-19):

 - collections will only be possible from outside the house.
 Items must be kept under cover and dry

 - R2W operatives will not be able to enter properties.
 This is to reduce the risk to the R2W staff and also to householders

 - collections will be made from Monday to Friday.
 Due to access restrictions at Kendal Fell waste transfer station there won't be an option for evening or Saturday collections